What's next for the 2018 QBs: How Darnold, Mayfield, Allen could take off

 2018 stats: 217-of-393 passing (55.2 percent) for 2,278 yards, with 11 touchdowns, 14 interceptions; 138 rushing yards; 25.9 Total QBR (33rd in NFL)

 Totally unique situation here, since Rosen was the first-round pick of the Cardinals in 2018, and they traded him in April after drafting Kyler Murray to replace him.
-It wasn't necessarily that the Cardinals regretting taking Rosen at No. 10 overall as much as it was a decision to turn the offense over new coach Kliff Kingsbury, who viewed Murray as the perfect fit for his offense.
+It wasn't necessarily that the Cardinals regretted taking Rosen at No. 10 overall as much as it was a decision to turn the offense over to new coach Kliff Kingsbury, who viewed Murray as the perfect fit for his offense.

 Whatever the reason, Rosen is in Miami, competing with Ryan Fitzpatrick for the starting quarterback job but also looking for an opportunity to convince the Dolphins' coaches they don't need to draft a quarterback next year.